 Dashboards can be shared between groups, Projects or for any logged in user.

 Jira offers a very dynamic toolset straight out of the box.

 But teams all around the world have specific requirements that would not be intuitive to add to Jira straight out of the box.

 That’s where the Atlassian Marketplace comes in.

-The Atlassian Marketplace offers you thousands of add-on possibilities to extend your jira with capabilities beyond belief.
+The Atlassian Marketplace offers you thousands of Jira add-on to extend your capabilities beyond belief.

 Several apps allow Jira to be used as a business CRM, for example.
 While others, like Table Grid Editor, allow you to embed Excel-style tables directly into Issues.
 There’s als Exalate, an app to synchronize Issues across multiple Jiras.
 And many, many more.

 Apps can be extremely powerful and show off just how flexible Jira can be.